mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 4. Thugs: 2D6 individuals appear, armed with daggers and wearing jack.
-These are members of the local criminal element, and will attempt to divest the adventurers of any saleable items should a neutral or unfavourable reaction be rolled.
+These are members of the local criminal element, and will attempt to divest the adventurers of any saleable items should a neutral or unfavorable reaction be rolled.
 They will not attack if the adventurers are more numerous or better armed.
 If a friendly reaction is rolled, they may help by aiding in the location of a forger or some contraband material.